kcp-dev/enhancements/keps/sharding/logical-cluster-migration.md

 While increasing the resources for a shard is an option there is an upper limit as to what the underlying infrastructure can provide.

-Adding more shards is only a solution for new workspaces.
+Adding more shards is only a solution for new logical clusters.
 Not if a shard is already overprovisioned.
-Similarly if the existing workspaces on a shard grow over time the total size of the workspaces might start to reach etcd limits.
+Similarly if the existing logical clusters on a shard grow over time the total size of the logical clusters might start to reach etcd limits.

 ### Goals

-1. Provide a primitive for platform operators to migrate logical clusters between shards
+1. Provide a primitive for platform admins to migrate logical clusters between shards
 2. Logical clusters must retain their identity
 3. The migration must not interrupt other operations
 4. The migration may interrupt operations related to the logical cluster